jonathanericksen/Party_Tweets/README.md

 **Semantic Relationships**

-The hypothetical client in this scenario tasked JE Consulting with extracting the 10 words with the closest semantic relationship to a list of key words for both parties.
+Trace Political then tasked JE Consulting with extracting the 10 words with the closest semantic relationship to a list of key words for both parties.
+The key words were 'Trump', 'Bill', and 'Tax'.

+I've included below the words of closest semantic meaning to tax for both parties:

 <p align="center">
      <img src="images/Semantic_relationships.png" width="750" height="325">